ChausseBenjamin/stagit/README.md

 - Not suitable for repositories with many branches, a quite linear history is assumed (from HEAD).

   In these cases it is better to just use cgit or possibly change stagit to run as a CGI program.

 - Relatively slow to run the first time (about 3 seconds for sbase, 1500+ commits), incremental updates are faster.
-- Does not support some of the dynamic features cgit has, like:
+- Does not support some of the dynamic features cgit has (this is by design, just use git locally), like:
   - Snapshot tarballs per commit.
   - File tree per commit.
   - History log of branches diverged from HEAD.
   - Stats (git shortlog -s).

-  This is by design, just use git locally.